Photograph (above) of 'Miss Lou' from the Louise Bennett Coverley fonds

 Requesting digital copies

-You may find archival material that you are interested in, but are unable to visit due to time and budget constraints.
 In some cases, McMaster can provide digital copies of archival material.
 When requesting digital copies of archival material, please fill out the form found at the following link: Copy Request Form.

 The primary database for archival and manuscript material at the William Ready Division is our Archives Database (AtoM).